hcsaba1982/MS/foundation/3.3-kubernetes-services-part3/README.md

 ### 3.3.2.
 Deploy an ingress controller that listens to all namespaces

 Ingress is the built-in kubernetes framework for load-balancing http traffic.
 Cloud providers offer a similar functionality out of the box via cloud load-balancers.
 Ingress allows the manipulation of incoming http requests, natting/routing traffic to back-end services based on provided host/path or even passing-through traffic.
-It can effectively proved l7-based policies and typical load-balancing features such as stickiness, health probes or weight-based load-balancing.
+It can effectively provide L7-based policies and typical load-balancing features such as stickiness, health probes or weight-based load-balancing.

 Let's start with examining the already predeployed ingress controller: